-Emergence of Fake Goods and the Growth of Anti-Counterfeit Technology
+Emergence of fake goods and the growth of Anti-Counterfeit Technology

 In recent years, counterfeit products have become a major global issue.
 The selling of counterfeit products, such as luxury clothes, electronics, and medications, have increased, and the practice is growing more sophisticated.
 As the market for counterfeit goods expands, the demand for anti-counterfeit technology develops.